BYD Sealion 7

-The BYD Sealion 7, also sold in China as the BYD Sealion 07 EV (比亚迪海狮07 EV (Bǐyǎdí Hǎishī 07 EV)), is a battery electric mid-size crossover SUV manufactured by BYD Auto since 2024.
-It is the first vehicle of the Sealion (海狮 (Hǎishī)) family of SUV under the Ocean Series product line-up.
+The BYD Sealion 7, also sold in China as the BYD Sealion 07 EV (比亚迪海狮07 EV (Bǐyǎdí Hǎishī 07 EV)), is a battery electric mid-size SUV manufactured by BYD Auto since 2024.
+It is the first vehicle of the Sealion (海狮 (Hǎishī)) family of SUVs under the Ocean Series product line-up.

 History

-The Sealion 07 EV was first introduced on 17 November 2023 at the 2023 Guangzhou Auto Show.
+The Sealion 7 was first introduced on 17 November 2023 at the 2023 Guangzhou Auto Show as the Sealion 07 EV.
 It was launched at the 2024 Beijing Auto Show in April 2024 and went on sale in the following month.
 It was developed with the Tesla Model Y as its main competitor benchmark.

-It first went on sale outside mainland China in Hong Kong in September 2024 as the BYD Sealion 7.
+The model first went on sale outside mainland China in Hong Kong in September 2024 as the BYD Sealion 7, before rolling out to other Asian markets and Europe later that year.

+The model was removed from BYD's Chinese domestic market line-up in 2026.